davisonio/craig-server_game/README.md

 industry_pack       | Rubber trees ect. | **Extremely Experiemental** If the whole server ends up crashing whenever you join - this is the reason.
 Needs to be replaced with another similar mod sometime. inventory_plus      | Tool used by other mods to add buttons to the inventory. |
 itemframes          | Showcase your items on a frame or pedestal. |
-irc                 | Connects the server to an IRC channel |
 locked_sign         | A locked sign which only the placer can edit. | Old signs might need replacing lrfurn              | Living room furniture. markers             | Helpful way to protect areas using the areas mod. | Occasional crashes